Skip to main content

 While IPv4 is written as 4 decimal octets (groups of 8 bits or bytes) separated by dots or periods, IPv6 is written as 8 hexadecimal hextets (16-bit groups or chomps) separated by colons.
 For convenience and clarity, IPv6 also includes some rules about abbreviating: all leading 0s can be dropped in each hextet and consecutive hextets of all 0s can be replaced with two colons (::).
 The latter condition can only be applied once in an address as multiple uses would render the address vague and indeterminate.

 For example, you might get the IPv6 address of 2001:0db8:0000:0000:0000:ff00:0042:8329.
-After removing the leading 0s we’d be left with 2001:db8:0:0:0:ff00:42:8329 and after compressing consecutive hextets of 0, we are left with 2001:db8::ff00:42:8329.
-Recognizing, expanding and abbreviating IPv6 addresses as well as remembering the 64-bits for network and 64-bits for host are going to be the biggest implications for troubleshooting IPv6, for this guide.
+After removing the leading 0s you’d be left with 2001:db8:0:0:0:ff00:42:8329 and after compressing consecutive hextets of 0, we are left with 2001:db8::ff00:42:8329.
+Recognizing, expanding and abbreviating IPv6 addresses as well as remembering the 64-bits for network and 64-bits for host are the biggest implications for troubleshooting IPv6, for this guide.

 Finding your machine’s IP address